Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 The key is to keep doing it.

 When you do any exercise, it’s important to know what muscles you should feel working.
 Once you know that, you can use the exercise as a solid test.

-Let’s say you’re lying on your side.
-You are trying to lift the top leg toward the ceiling.
+Here’s an example: You’re lying on your side trying to lift your top leg toward the ceiling.
 You feel your inner thigh muscles working.
-You feel the hamstrings working.
+You feel your hamstrings working.
 You feel the muscles of the front of your hip working.
-But you don't really feel the side of your butt working...
+But you don't really feel the side of your butt working.

 You're using the wrong muscles!